ddiLab/SageEdu/microphone/readme.md

 * Contains instructions on how to setup the microphone with the Nano

+<h2>audioAnalysisLibraries.md</h2>
+* Includes instructions on setting up the Librosa and pyAudioAnalysis libraries for audio analysis

 <h2>readingWavFiles.ipynb</h2>

 * Instructions and code demonstrating how to read WAV files into a Python program